Super Bowl 2022: How many teams have played a Super Bowl game at home in NFL history? - NBC Sports

 RELATED: NFL playoff schedule 2022: Bracket, dates, times, TV channel, scores

-See below for additional information on how to watch the big game and be sure to follow along with ProFootballTalk and NBC Sports for Super Bowl news, updates, scores and more!
+The 2022 Super Bowl takes place on Sunday, February 13 (12:00 p.m.
+ET).
+See below for additional information on how to watch the big game and be sure to follow along with ProFootballTalk and NBC Sports for Super Bowl news, updates, scores, and more!

 How to Watch Super Bowl LVI